 The Company's executive compensation program is comprised of three primary components: (a) base salary; (b) a short-term incentive plan, which includes the potential for cash bonuses; and (iii) a long-term incentive plan, which consists of grants of stock options.
-The Board does not have a compensation committee and executive compensation is determined by the Board as a whole.
+The Board has set up a GNC Committee comprised of independent directors whose role is to review and make recommendations to the Board with respect to the compensation of Western's senior officers and its directors.
 In determining the executive compensation, the Board bears in mind the nature of the Company and scope of its operations, the small number of executive officers and the financial health of the Company.

-The base salary of each executive is reviewed and evaluated by the Board based on the principles, objectives, criteria and processes outlined above.
-Upon the Company's listing on the CSE, the Board established a compensation of CAD\$2,000 per quarter for each director who is not otherwise remunerated by the Company.
-That compensation was subsequently increased to CAD\$2,000 per month for those directors who are not serving as Chairman or are not otherwise remunerated by the Company.
+The base salary of each executive is reviewed and evaluated at least annually by the Board with the support of the GNC Committee based on the principles, objectives, criteria and processes outlined above.
+Upon the Company's listing on the CSE, the Board established compensation for each director who is not otherwise remunerated by the Company.
+That compensation was subsequently increased to CAD\$5,000 per month for those directors who are not serving as Chairman or are not otherwise remunerated by the Company.

 The Company entered into an employment agreement with its CEO at the beginning of 2017.
 At the request of the Board, the CEO's employment agreement was prepared by a large regional law firm in the US with a well-regarded employment law practice.
 That Denver headquartered firm conducted a survey of comparable mining companies with assets in Colorado to derive both compensation and employment provisions.
 The resulting proposed agreement was presented to the Board and, after slight modification, was presented to the CEO.
 The employment agreement provides for a base salary of \$180,000 per year, the amount of which is subject to review by the board of directors at least annually.
-On May 30, 2019, the Board of Directors approved an addendum to Mr. Glasier's employment agreement, increasing his annual salary from \$180,000 to \$220,000, and in December 2021 the Board increased his annual salary from \$220,000 to \$250,000.
+On May 30, 2019, the Board approved an addendum to Mr. Glasier's employment agreement, increasing his annual salary from \$180,000 to \$220,000, and in December 2022 the Board increased his annual salary from \$250,000.
+In December 2023, the Board approved an increase to Mr. Glasier's base salary from \$250,000 to \$300,000.
+A \$31,500 bonus was awarded in the 2024 financial year.

 In November 2020, the Company entered into a new employment agreement with its CFO.
 That agreement has similar general terms and conditions to the CEO employment agreement, although certain key terms are different (for details on the CEO and CFO employment agreements, please refer to section "Employment, Consulting and Management Contracts" of this Circular).
+In December 2023, the Board approved an increase to Mr. Klein's base salary from \$150,000 to \$200,000.
 A short-term incentive award, if any, in the form of a cash bonus may be awarded by the Board based on the principles, objectives, criteria and processes outlined above.
-A \$50,000 bonus was awarded in the 2021 financial year.
+A \$21,500 bonus was awarded in the 2024 financial year.